-City shall limit land uses or construction techniques to best management principles and practices compatible with soil conditions specific to the site.
+Policy 5-2.9.5: Construction Activities Consistent with Soil Types Where soil conditions do not appear to be consistent with proposed construction, the City shall require soil testing and evaluation as a prerequisite to building permits.
+The City shall limit land uses or construction techniques to best management principles and practices compatible with soil conditions specific to the site.

-OBJECTIVE 5-2.10: Managing Disposal Of Wastes The City shall assure that generation, storage, transport, and disposal of wastes in Winter Park are managed with the best available technology to protect environmental quality.
+OBJECTIVE 5-2.10: Managing Disposal of Wastes The City shall assure that generation, storage, transport, and disposal of wastes in Winter Park are managed with the best available technology to protect environmental quality.

-Policy 5-2.10.1: Collection of Residential Hazardous Wastes The City shall continue to operate the an annualSp special cCollection dayFacility for household hazardous wastes and shall cooperate with the Orange County Environmental Protection Division to ensure the proper use, storage, disposal and recycling of hazardous materials.
+Policy 5-2.10.1: Collection of Residential Hazardous Wastes The City shall continue to operate an annual special collection day for household hazardous wastes and shall cooperate with the Orange County Environmental Protection Division to ensure the proper use, storage, disposal and recycling of hazardous materials.